ThamiBa/alx-backend-javascript/0x01-ES6_promise/README.md

 }
 ```

-0. Keep every promise you make and only make promises you can keep
+0.Keep every promise you make and only make promises you can keep

 Return a Promise using this prototype function getResponseFromAPI()